mikeizbicki/ucr-cs100/tutorials/macros/README.md

 Later if you try to use `myvector.begin()` you will have strange errors that aren't obvious where they came from in your code.

 ##Conclusion
 Preprocessor macros add powerful features and flexibility, and they can help reduce the amount of code you write.
 They're also faster to execute than functions, since no calling/returning is required.
-However, they also have many drawbacks, as we have seen.
-They are difficult to debug, can have strange side effects, and have no namespace.
+However, they also have many drawbacks, as we have seen, and can be very difficult to debug.
 But while there now are alternatives like inline functions, macros can still be an incredibly useful tool if you are careful.